Attacking Open-domain Question Answering by Injecting Misinformation: Misinformation Documents Generation

-\textbf{3) Mask Filling}.
-We fill in the mask by generating a phrase different with the masked phrase.
-The mask is filled by the BART model fine-tuned on the Wikipedia dump with a new self-supervised task called \textit{gap constituency filling}, introduced later.
+\textbf{2) Span Re-generation}.
+We fill in the mask by generating a phrase different from the masked phrase.
+The mask is filled by the BART model fine-tuned on the Wikipedia dump with a new self-supervised task called \textit{gap span filling}, introduced later.

 The above pipeline is iteratively run for $K$ times to generate sentence $S'$ from $S$.
 We choose to make the edits iteratively rather than in parallel to model interaction between multiple edits.
-For example, in Figure~\ref{fig:bart_fg_model}, where the previous edit changed ``Santa Clara'' to ``Atlanta'', the next edit may change ``California'' into ``Georgia'' to make the contents more consistent and realistic.
+For example, in Figure~\ref{fig:bart_fg_model}, if the previous edit changes ``Santa Clara'' to ``Atlanta'', the next edit can choose to change ``California'' into ``Georgia'' to make the contents more consistent and realistic.

-\paragraph{Gap Constituency Filling (GCF) Pre-Training.} To train the BART model to learn how to fill in a masked constituency phrase, we propose a novel pre-training task named \textit{Gap Constituency Filling (GCF)}.
+\paragraph{Gap Span Filling (GSF) Pre-Training.} To train the BART model to learn how to fill in a masked span, we propose a new pre-training task named \textit{Gap Span Filling (GSF)}.
 For each article in the Wikipedia dump that consists of $T$ sentences $[S_1, S_2, \cdots, S_T]$, where each sentence is a word sequence $S_t = [w^t_1, \cdots, w^t_{|S_t|}]$, we construct the following training data for $t=2, \cdots, T-1$:

 {\fontsize{10.5}{10}\selectfont

 Input: $S_1, S_{t-1}, w^t_{1:a-1}, \texttt{[MASK]}, w^t_{b+1:|S_t|}, S_{t+1}$ $\quad \quad \quad$ Output: $w^t_{a:b} = [w^t_a, \cdots, w^t_b]$